raspberrypilearning/silly-eyes/en/step_3.md

 --- collapse ---
 ---
-title: The eye(s) point away from the mouse
+title: The eyes point away from the mouse
 ---

 Check that the pupil is on the right (past the blue cross in the middle) in the eye costume(s).